-- It develops closer relationships between managers and security officers, as well as between managers and clients.
+- Develops closer relationships between managers and security officers, as well as between managers and clients.
 Managers can listen to concerns, solicit suggestions for improvement, and make decisions on the spot.

-- It gives security officers and clients the opportunity to discuss concerns, issues, and suggestions that might not make it into a formal report, but are important enough to address.
+- Gives security officers and clients the opportunity to discuss concerns, issues, and suggestions that might not make it into a formal report, but are important enough to address.

-- It ensures that our employees follow the security plan that is custom-tailored to each client and site.
+- Ensures our employees follow the security plan that is custom-tailored to each client and site.

 - It provides opportunities to improve those plans, as well as other security policies and procedures, immediately on-site.

-These minor items might have never been mentioned in a formal report.
-But they help make a facility and employees more safe and secure.
+A formal report might have no mention of these minor items.
+However, they help make a facility and employees more safe and secure.